Getting started with Maestro

-A Cloud 66 Account — If you don’t already have one, sign up for a Cloud 66 account.
+- A Cloud 66 Account — If you don’t already have one, sign up for a Cloud 66 account.
 There is a free community plan and you’ll get full unlimited access to all products free for 14 days.

-Container Images to deploy — These can be images you’ve built with Skycap or your own pre-built images that are hosted in an image repository.
+- Container Images to deploy — These can be images you’ve built with Skycap or your own pre-built images that are hosted in an image repository.

-A Cloud Account or Your Own Servers — See below.
+- A Cloud Account or Your Own Servers — See below.

 An account with your cloud provider of choice.
 Cloud 66 supports AWS, Google Cloud, Azure, Linode, DigitalOcean, Packet, Rackspace and Cloud A.

 Registered servers are a great way for operations teams to manage and allocate physical server resources for consumption by dev teams.
-Registered servers are essentially a pool of your own servers on a private or public cloud that can be used on any stack and configuration.
+Registered servers are a pool of your own servers (on a private or public cloud) that can be used for any application and configuration.
 For more information on how to add your own registered servers, we recommend this tutorial.